obradovicfilip/academic-website/content/working_papers/power_properties/index.md

 Joint with [Federico Bugni](https://sites.northwestern.edu/federicobugni/), [Mengsi Gao](https://www.econ.berkeley.edu/grad/profiles/14733), and [Amilcar Velez](https://www.amilcarvelez.com/).

-**Abstract**: This paper studies a specific inference problem for a partially-identified parameter of interest with an interval identified set.
-We consider the favorable situation in which a researcher has two possible estimators to construct the confidence interval proposed in Imbens and Manski (2004) and Stoye (2009), and one is more efficient than the other.
-While the literature shows that both estimators deliver asymptotically exact confidence intervals for the parameter of interest, their inference in terms of statistical power is not compared.
-One would expect that using the more efficient estimator would result in more powerful inference.
-We formally prove this result.
+**Abstract**: Randomized controlled trials (RCTs) frequently utilize covariate-adaptive randomization (CAR) (e.g., stratified block randomization) and commonly suffer from imperfect compliance.
+This paper studies the identification and inference for the average treatment effect (ATE) and the average treatment effect on the treated (ATT) in such RCTs with a binary treatment.

+We first develop characterizations of the identified sets for both estimands.
+Since data are generally not i.i.d. under CAR, these characterizations do not follow from existing results.
+We then provide consistent estimators of the identified sets and asymptotically valid confidence intervals for the parameters.
+Our asymptotic analysis leads to concrete practical recommendations regarding how to estimate the treatment assignment probabilities that enter in estimated bounds.
+In the case of the ATE, using sample analog assignment frequencies is more efficient than using the true assignment probabilities.
+On the contrary, using the true assignment probabilities is preferable for the ATT.